bajetech/digitalbits-hd-wallet/README.md

 - GitHub Actions is used for a CI workflow instead of Travis CI.
 - All package dependencies and dev dependencies are brought up-to-date and the code modified where necessary to use up-to-date APIs.
 - The `xdb-digitalbits-base` package is used instead of `stellar-base`.
-- The source and test files were converted to ES modules.